 Neither of us like being the centre of attention, and we aren’t religious, so a “big white wedding” wasn’t something we wanted to do.
-We considered going to Gretna and inviting people to join us if they wanted to, but when we realised that most people wanted to join us, we realised this idea wasn’t for us either.
+We considered going to Gretna and inviting people to join us if they wanted to.
+However, when we realised that most people wanted to join us, we decided this idea wasn’t for us either.

 My Dad died in 2007, and I hated the thought of having to ask someone else to “give me away”.
 For that reason, we decided that a small, secret wedding was what we wanted to do.
 If I’d have got my own way, we’d have gone to Vegas, and got “Elvis” to seal the deal for us.
 Hubby hated that idea though, so instead we went to our local register office, and signed on the line.